sanax-997/Habit-Tracker/README.md

 ## Installation
 1. Download the application from Github and extract the contents
 2. If you do not have `pipenv` already installed.
 Open a code command prompt or terminal in the extracted folder and install `pipenv` with the command `pip install pipenv`
 3. Then execute the command `pipenv install`.
-This installs all the dependencies needed for the program.
+This installs all the dependencies needed for the program
 4. Execute the command `pipenv shell` to open a new virtual environment
 5. Change the directory to `Program` with the command `cd Program`
 6. Execute the command `py bridge.py` to run the application